ankyra/escape/README.md

 Escape is a tool that can help with the building, testing, versioning, deploying and operating of software platforms.
-Its goal is to provide best practices in release engineering to make it easier to deploy and operate software across environments.
+Its goal is to provide best practices in release engineering to make it easier to perform these tasks across environments and layers.
 More information can be found in the [Escape Documentation](https://escape.ankyra.io/docs/).

 ![Escape Logo](/logo.png)